CenterForOpenScience/COSDev/docs/osf/testing.rst

 Testing models
 --------------

 Unit tests for models belong in ``tests/test_models.py``.
 Each model should have its own test class.
+You can have multiple test classes for a single model if necessary.

 .. code-block:: python